This

 that summer my friend Jim and I figured out who had the keys to

-and all summer they were broadcasting clues to the person who
+all summer they were broadcasting clues to the person who had

-advertisers.
-I tore up to the store (only blocks from my home)
+I tore up to the store (only blocks from my home) and found some

-and found some dork with his arm in a cast waiting for the manager.
+dork with his arm in a cast waiting for the manager.
+His story

-His story was that he was sitting in his car at the Hot Shoppe
+was that he was sitting in his car at the Hot Shoppe across the

-across the parking lot, looked up and saw a furniture store.
-Years
+parking lot, looked up and saw a furniture store.
+Years later

 Rubin, and he told me the contest was (surprise!) rigged.